theheuman/scrim-bot/src/commands/README.md

     const numberInput: number | null = interaction.options.getNumber(this.inputNames.number);
     const stringInput: string = interaction.options.getString(this.inputNames.string

-    interaction.reply("Got your command, working on it!"
+    interaction.editReply("Got your command, working on it!"
     await this.service.someMethod()
     interaction.editReply("useful information about the work that was executed") }